NORDEFCO United Nations Military Experts on Mission Course

 6. How to apply

-Non-Nordic applicants: The application period for UNMEM 2/2017 course will end 30 April 2017.
-The application form can be found on the internet at:
+Non-Nordic applicants: The application period for UNMEM 1/2018 course will end 15 January 2018.
+The link to the application form will be found here later.

 Nordic applicants (NORDEFCO countries): Course seats have been allocated in advance between the NORDEFCO countries.
 Please, contact your own HQ and/or national POC for further information.

 Finnish applicants: Based on manning lists, reservists are called annually by the Pori Brigade and regular soldiers by the Army HQ.